khola22/PetriNet/Readme.md

 - **testIncomingArcVideur (SAV)** : Validates the behavior of the IncomingArc_Videur class by removing all tokens from a place when the connected transition fires.
 - **testIncomingArcZero (SAZ)** : Tests the IncomingArc_Zero class to ensure that the transition fires only when the connected place has zero tokens.

+### Test des méthode d'améloriation

+- **testActivatePetri_11 (RDGM1)** : Tests the methods setPlaces, setTransitions, setArcs to add a list of these components to the PetriNet all at once, and setOutgoingArcs, setIncomingArcs to add Arcs to a transition all at once.
+- **testActivatePetri_12 (RDGM2)** : Tests the methods createPlaces, createTransitions, create(Incoming or Outgoing)Arcs to create a list of these components automatically and all at once.